 Notably, this projector is substantially less expensive than any native 4K projectors, and especially 4K projectors with LED or laser light sources.

 This is an intriguing DLP projector from LG.
 It has some outstanding attributes when it comes to picture quality—the images undeniably punchy yet color accurate and it features LG’s sophisticated image processing—but the best performance is only achievable within the context of a somewhat limiting lens (1.2X zoom, no shift functionality).

 The LG HU70-LAB uses a 4-channel LED light source that features discrete red, green and blue LEDs as well as a fourth “dynamic green” channel.
 Eliminating the color wheel allows this projector to express extremely vivid color that stays accurate over time.

-This projector's lens is sharp, but it is limited in that it does not provide any lens shift functionality.
-A 1.25X manual zoom is helpful in getting the image to fit, but in the end the options for positioning this projector are limited with ceiling mount being the most likely to work out in many instances.
+This projector’s lens is sharp, but it is limited in that it does not provide any lens shift functionality.
+A 1.25X manual zoom is somewhat helpful in getting the image to fit, but in the end the options for positioning this projector are limited.
+Having said that, ceiling mount is the most likely to work out in many instances and the black housing of this model makes this a viable option.
 However this projector is also quite compact and can be used as a portable, for example placed on a coffee table and shining on a blank wall.

 It’s the middle of the day and I cannot black out my living room, but I can already see this projector is nice and bright, and also sharp from edge to edge.
 It’s a DLP so I don’t expect miracles in terms of contrast, but the colors look vivid yet accurate right out of the box.